This gorgeous Roasted Tomato and Beetroot Soup is one of our all time favourite soup recipes; so simple, colourful and delicious.

 For the soup

-- Cut tomatoes in half and drizzle with 1 tbsp of olive oil.
+- Cut tomatoes in half and drizzle with 1 tablespoon of olive oil.
 Roast for 15 minutes or until edges have browned.

 - Dice onion and celery.
 Fry in a pan with the remaining 2tbsp of olive oil until soft.
 Crush the cloves of garlic and add to the onion and celery, along with the salt and pepper.